Stacking-induced Chern insulator: Introduction

 The Haldane model~\cite{Haldane} (HM) describes a honeycomb lattice with complex hopping integrals between next nearest-neighbors (NNN), creating staggered magnetic fluxes, which break TRS.
 The NNN hopping terms are characterized by a complex phase $\Phi$ which has the same sign in the two sublattices of the honeycomb lattice. \

 A modified Haldane model (mHM) has been proposed in Ref.~\onlinecite{Franz} where TRS is broken by a valley-dependent pseudo-scalar potential which shifts, oppositely, the energies of the Dirac points in the two valleys.
 The potential is generated by the sign flip of the complex phase $\Phi$ in one of the honeycomb sublattices.
-The system turns into a semi-metal with a Fermi surface consisting, at half filling, of a hole pocket, in a valley, and an equal-sized electron pocket in the opposite valley (Fig.~\ref{Fig-intro}(a)).\
+The system turns into a semi-metal with a Fermi surface consisting, at half filling, of a hole pocket, in a valley, and an equal-sized electron pocket in the opposite valley (Fig.~\ref{Fig-intro}(a)).
+The so-called antichiral edge states \cite{Franz} are expected to emerge in zigzag nanoribbons described by the mHM: they are unidirectional gapless edge modes that co-propagate at the opposite ribbon boundaries and are counterbalanced by bulk states. \

 Imagine, now, a bilayer structure of the HM where the layers, indexed by $l=1,2$, host Haldane phases labeled by the Chern numbers $C_l$.
-A naive intuition tells us that the total Chern number is $C=C_1+C_2$, as reported in Ref.~\onlinecite{Dutta} for the AA bilayer~\cite{footnote HM AA-AB}.
-In particular, a vanishing Chern number $C=0$ is expected if the layers have opposite chiralities resulting from oppositely broken TRS~\cite{Dutta,footnote HM AA-AB}.
-This expectation is at the heart of the Kane and Mele~\cite{Kane} idea, where the layer index is replaced by the spin projection and the two opposite TRS copies of the spin polorized HM give rise to a vanishing ($\mathbb{Z}$) Chern number.
+A naive intuition tells us that the total Chern number is $C=C_1+C_2$, as reported in Ref.~\onlinecite{Dutta} for the AA bilayer.
+In particular, a vanishing Chern number $C=0$ is expected if the layers have opposite chiralities resulting from oppositely broken TRS~\cite{Dutta} (see Appendix \ref{App-HM}).
+This expectation is at the heart of the Kane and Mele~\cite{Kane} idea, where the layer index is replaced by the spin projection and the two opposite TRS copies of the spin polarized HM give rise to a vanishing ($\mathbb{Z}$) Chern number.
 The latter leaves room to another ($\mathbb{Z}_2$) TRS protected topological invariant corresponding to a quantized spin Hall insulator.

-In this Letter, we consider two stacked layers of the mHM, where the semi-metallic layers break TRS in opposite ways (Fig.~\ref{Fig-intro}) and have undefined Chern number $C_l=\emptyset$ ($l=1,2$).
+In this paper, we consider two stacked layers of the mHM, where the semi-metallic layers break TRS in opposite ways (Fig.~\ref{Fig-intro}) and have undefined Chern number $C_l=\emptyset$ ($l=1,2$).
 The resulting bilayer structure shows counter-intuitive behaviors.
 Depending on the precise stacking order (AA, AB or BA), we find that the resulting system may be gapless (AA) with $C=\emptyset$ or topologically gapped with a Chern number $C\neq C_1+C_2$ but $C= \pm 2$ (AB/BA).
 In other words, and in contrast with the HM bilayer, the stacking order in the mHM bilayer is a key parameter controlling the gap opening and the emergence of chirality.
-Understanding the origin of the topological gapped phases and the corresponding chirality is the main objective of the present letter.
+Understanding the origin of the topological gapped phases and the corresponding chirality is the main objective of the present work.